 - We are a 'SHARING school' where all pupils are encouraged to share any concerns they may have.
 Children's viewpoints are listened to and valued. - Teachers get to know their children well through daily class teaching as well as during form time.
 All children are encouraged to discuss any concerns they may have with their class teacher/form teacher or other preferred adult including the Head. - Staff training (see below) in Safeguarding (Child Protection) includes guidance and advice on listening to children and what to do if a child wishes to disclose to a member of staff. - There are many opportunities for pupils to work in small group scenarios such as in extra-curricular clubs etc. All these opportunities allow pupils to raise concerns or share views and opinions in a less formal setting. - In addition to the Form Tutor and other subject teachers, pupils may speak to any member of staff about a concern. - When sensitive issues are discussed, pupils have the opportunity to voice their thoughts and concerns to their teacher/form tutor or other member of staff.
-Pupils can also put such concerns into a worry box, which is monitored by the form teachers and the DSL.
-In addition, the Upper School children have access to an online form which links directly to the DSL. - As well as those to whom pupils can turn to for support within school, the school offers details of helplines, counselling or other avenues of external support.
+Pupils can also put such concerns into a suggestions box which is monitored by the DSL.
+Barfield has Worry Monsters in the Lower School and Worry Post Boxes in the Upper School. - The school has an Independent Listener who is able to see pupils and parents by appointment.
+Contact details are displayed throughout the school. - As well as those to whom pupils can turn to for support within school, the school offers details of helplines, counselling or other avenues of external support.
 We will liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - We will provide continuing support to a child about whom there have been concerns who leaves the school by ensuring that information is shared under confidential cover to the child's new setting, and ensure the school records are forwarded as a matter of priority and within statutory timescales - Pupil surveys are carried out each term asking for their views on a range of issues.
 Data is gathered, analysed and then actioned depending on the nature of the questionnaire.
 Pupils also have the opportunity to discuss any issues of concern during their PSHEE or RSE lessons and form time, as well as regular School Council Meetings. - Parental contact is encouraged and extensive.
 This provides an opportunity for parents to raise concerns raised by their children.